Skip to main content

 Zoltan David

 We love to get emails like the one above.
-And sometimes we get 😃 Actually, more often than I've ever dared to imagine.
+And sometimes we do. 😃 Actually, more often than I've ever dared to imagine.

-Part of the reasons our user love us (well, when they do) are those million little tweaks we do to our feature flag service on a daily basis.
+Part of the reason our users love us (well, when they do) are those million little tweaks we do to our feature flag service on a daily basis.

 Normally we don't share those little tweaks and updates - which is a bad business practice actually.
 This time I've decided to share one such update that lets you fine-tune how feature flag keys are auto-generated for you.
 Yes, it's a niche thing.